NourBadra/HR-Project-Copy1/README.md

 - [Limitations/Assumptions](#limitationsassumptions)

 ## Data Sources
-The layoffs dataset was sourced from kaggle.
-You can find the raw file at https://www.kaggle.com/datasets/swaptr/layoffs-2022 or layoffs_raw.csv
+The layoffs dataset was sourced from Google Drive .
+You can find the raw file at https://drive.google.com/drive/folders/1F6OBnq8BEPWrkvGa9n0ZKLM7CIemSnVw

+## Tool

+##Data Sources